sveltia/sveltia-cms/README.md

 - Making it easier to switch between locales while editing with just a click on a button.
 - [Integrating DeepL](#use-deepl-to-translate-entry-fields) to allow translating text fields from another locale with one click.
 - You can now [use a random UUID for an entry slug](#use-a-random-id-for-an-entry-slug), which is a good option for locales writing in non-Latin characters[^12].
-- Solving limitations in Netlify/Decap CMS’s [list and object widgets](https://decapcms.org/docs/beta-features/#i18n-support) so that changes made with these widgets will be duplicated between locales as expected[^7].
+- Solving limitations in Netlify/Decap CMS’s [list and object widgets](https://decapcms.org/docs/beta-features/#i18n-support) so that changes made with these widgets will be duplicated between locales as expected when using the `i18n: duplicate` field configuration[^7].
 - Users can now choose their preferred UI locale.

 ### Collection enhancements